JupiterOne/starbase/README.md

 ### Running Starbase

-1. Perform `yarn starbase setup` to perform an intial clone of all integrations listed in the `config.yaml` file.
+1. Perform `yarn starbase setup` to perform a clone or update of all integrations listed in the `config.yaml` file as well as install all dependencies for each integration.
-2. Perform `yarn starbase update-integrations` to pull the latest updates and install all dependencies for each integration listed in the `config.yaml` file.
-3. Perform `yarn starbase run` to collect data for each listed integration and then push collected data if a storage endpoint has been listed in `config.yaml`.
+2. Perform `yarn starbase run` to collect data for each listed integration and then push collected data if a storage endpoint has been listed in `config.yaml`.